 This easy vegan chili made with black beans, kidney beans, and pinto beans is super simple to pull together for a weeknight meal and takes only 30 minutes to prepare.
-Full of heart healthy plant protein, high in fiber, and low in calories, this chili is super satisfying.
+Full of heart-healthy plant protein, high in fiber, and low in calories, this chili is super satisfying.

-A good chili is the perfect anecdote for a rough day, making it one of my go to meals when I come home from a challenging day at work.
+A good chili is a perfect anecdote for a rough day, making it one of my go to meals when I come home from a challenging day at work.
 It’s warm and comforting with a bit of a kick.

 Chili was one of the first vegetarian recipes I made when I graduated from college and found myself living on my own.
 I was totally broke living in Los Angeles, spending most of my money on rent, with little left over for groceries.
 My husband, who was my boyfriend at the time, joked that I lived on rice and beans, but he kinda wasn’t lying.